yobson/Prims-Matrix-Solver/README.md

 ###What doesn't work yet
 It only works with whole numbers under 1000 so far.
 This is what I will change next.

-It only works for weighted graphs, not weighted digraphs.
-This feature is to come.

 It doesn't yet give you the total weight of the MST.